In Leiden Clinical Trials Center, Gene and Cell Therapies are the Future

 Jeffrey Leiden, MD, PhD Executive Chairman Vertex Pharmaceuticals

-Baden notes that the Leidens’ philanthropy has allowed the center to expand its team of gene and cell therapy experts and initiate multiple clinical studies for cancer and rheumatologic, dermatologic, and cardiovascular illnesses.
+Leading the Leiden Clinical Trials Center is Lindsey R. Baden, MD, an internationally renowned clinical researcher and vice president of clinical research at Mass General Brigham.
+Dr. Baden notes that the Leidens’ philanthropy has allowed the center to expand its team of gene and cell therapy experts and initiate multiple clinical studies for cancer and rheumatologic, dermatologic and cardiovascular illnesses.